-- That the Welfare of the Child is Paramount, as enshrined in the Children Act1989, and that all actions and decisions should be child centred and in the best interest of the child. - All Children regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation should be treated equally, and fairly and their rights protected. - Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues - Children with Special Educational Needs (SEND) are more at risk of peer isolation, bullying, and their behaviours, injuries, and mood can be as a result of abuse or trauma, not just a feature of their disability - Working in partnership with children, young people, their parents, carers, and other agencies is essential in promoting young people's welfare other educational establishments, from within peer groups, or more widely from within the wider community and/or online.
+- That the Welfare of the Child is Paramount, as enshrined in the Children Act1989, and that all actions and decisions should be child centred and in the best interest of the child. - All Children regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation should be treated equally, and fairly and their rights protected. - Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues

+- ➤ Children with Special Educational Needs (SEND) are more at risk of peer isolation, bullying, and their behaviours, injuries, and mood can be as a result of abuse or trauma, not just a feature of their disability - Working in partnership with children, young people, their parents, carers, and other agencies is essential in promoting young people's welfare

+As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
+These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.
 These threats can take a variety of different forms and children can be vulnerable to multiple threats, including: exploitation by criminal gangs and organised crime groups such as county lines; trafficking, online abuse; sexual exploitation and the influences of extremism leading to radicalisation.
 Extremist groups make use of the internet to radicalise and recruit and to promote extremist materials.
 Any potential harmful effects to individuals identified as vulnerable to extremist ideologies or being drawn into terrorism should also be considered.